FAQ

 Is there an Extended Class A Flame Spread Rating?

-Intumescent, which passively helps increase a building’s resistance to fire, and SPF3000 work differently when reacting to heat.
-When heated, solutions mixed with intumescent expand and harden on top of whatever material it is coating.
-Once activated, it hardens and renders the material it’s covering, especially wood, unsalvageable and damaged.
-Alternatively, once activated by heat, SPF3000 expands into the material it is coating, extinguishing fires by preventing oxygen from feeding the flames.
-Once the heat is removed, SPF3000 contracts to its original state without damage to the surface it covers.
+Intumescent coatings, which passively help increase a building’s resistance to fire, and standard flame resistant paints, work differently when reacting to heat.
+When heated, solutions mixed with intumescent coating expand and harden on top of whatever material it is covering.
+Once activated, it hardens and renders the treated material, especially wood, unsalvageable and damaged.
+Alternatively, once activated by heat, standard fire resistant paint expands into the material it is covering, extinguishing fires by preventing oxygen from feeding the flames.
+Once the heat is removed, most paints contract to their original state without damage to the treated surfaces.

 Intumescent coatings are also mostly used on commercial buildings.
-The solution is more expensive and requires more product per application as it needs a 15-20 ML thick coating to be effective vs. 3-5 ML with SPF3000.
-Sun FireDefense’s SPF3000 clear coat paint can also last through several extreme heat and fire events, whereas once intumescent coatings are activated, they need to be reapplied.
+The solution is more expensive and requires more product per application as it needs a 15-20 ML thick coating to be effective vs. 3-5 ML with standard fire resistant paints.
+Sun FireDefense’s paint solutions will also typically last through several extreme heat and fire events, whereas once intumescent coatings are activated, they need to be reapplied.

-Coating a 5000 sqft home with SPF3000 would take approximately 3 – 5 days depending on the prep work required to mask windows and cover shrubs and plants.
+Treating a 5000 sqft home with fire resistant paint would take approximately 3 – 5 days depending on the prep work required to mask windows and cover shrubs and plants.

-SPF3000 works best on wood, stucco, and fiberglass siding; plus, wood and composite roof shingles.
-These materials have porous qualities that allow the clear coat paint to expand into whatever it is coating to block oxygen to the substrates and extinguish flames.
-SPF3000 is not required on cement siding or roof shingles.
+Standard paints work best on wood, stucco, and fiberglass siding; plus, wood and composite roof shingles.
+These materials have porous qualities that allow the paint to expand into whatever it is coating to block oxygen to the substrates and extinguish flames.